-You occasionally need to remove a light fixture from a mirror when the light has stopped working or is badly outdated.
+You will need to remove a light fixture from a mirror if the light has stopped working or is badly outdated.
 Follow the suggestions below to remove a light fixture from a mirror.

 If the light fixture is wired into the wall, start by turning off the electricity to the switch and the room as a whole.
 Ask for assistance if you feel unsure about disconnecting the electrical supply to the light fixture.
 Pull back any window covers to let in natural light, or use a flashlight for the removal process.
 Climb up on the stepladder and examine the light fixture to see if it is screwed into the wall, attached to the wall with adhesive, or attached to the mirror itself.